judka-uriel/uriel-book/uriel_en.md

 (Kohelet [9:10](https://www.sefaria.org/Ecclesiastes.9.10)).
 This means that we must do everything to work toward fulfilling G‑d's will in perfecting the world.
-But when the ultra-Orthodox only study Torah instead of working on applying it in practice, it is the same as if a person bought, for example, some equipment and spent all his time only studying the user manual, but never actually started using it.
+But when the ultra-Orthodoxes only study Torah instead of working on applying it in practice, it is the same as if a person bought, for example, some equipment and spent all his time only studying the user manual, but never actually started using it.
 The problem is